todbadrakh/aerosols/docs/prerequisites.rst

 need.
 The shell scripts call on OGOLEM to carry out the configurational sampling step.
 The resulting set of cluster geometries are then refined using Gaussian 16.
 Finally, an in-house version of the THERMO script from NIST is used to compute and print the final thermodynamic data.
+For MERCURY HPC users, all prerequisites have been met on the HPC cluster.

 Directory Structure
 -------------------